What are the world’s safest banks and how to evaluate them

 Its cost to income ratio is 40.5%, considerably lower comparing to global standards

-Its return on assets is at 0.6% and the return on equity at 11.2%, which is considerably positive.
+Its return on assets is at 0.6% and the return on equity at 11.2%, which is considered positive.

 Norwegian government also guarantees up to NOK 2,000,000 for each deposit, currently about $ 240,000.
-No need to say that it is in a proper financial position to face an hypothetically deposit bailout.
+No need to say that it is in a proper financial position to face a hypothetical deposit bailout.

 In short, Norway is a safe place to deposit part of your hard-earned saving.
 In addition, the NOK (Norwegian Krona), is at 10-year historic low, so NOK may appreciate in the future with the possibility to bring handsome exchange returns.